Thomas Pierson, 1950 – 2014

 The persona and personality of Tom Pierson continues to define the organization that he founded.
 He was the touchstone for everyone who works at the SETI Institute: his enthusiasm, upbeat attitude, sense of humor, and humility are the organization’s DNA.
 He was always pleased to let his employees take the credit for any of the Institute’s many accomplishments.
 And yet those who had the great fortune to work here during the nearly three decades of his tenure know that their work and their rewards were made possible by Tom Pierson.
 The SETI Institute remains a burnished legacy of the man who conjured its existence.

-Tom Pierson is survived by his wife, Elyse, his daughter Elizabeth and son Thomas, and Justin, his son by a previous marriage.
+Tom Pierson is survived by his wife, Elyse, his daughter Elizabeth, son Thomas, and Justin, his son by a previous marriage.